Laravel-Backpack/docs/7.x/base-components.md

 **Configuration options:**
 - `name='invoices_datatable'` - by default, a name will be generated; but you can pick one you can recognize;
-- `operation='list'` - by default, the datatable component will pick up everything that controller sets up for the List operation; if you want to change the operation it will initialize, you can pass this parameter;
+- `form-operation='list'` - by default, the datatable component will pick up everything that controller sets up for the List operation; if you want to change the operation it will initialize, you can pass this parameter;
 - `:useFixedHeader="false"` - set this to explicitly enable or disable the sticky header; it defaults to the operation's `useFixedHeader` setting, falling back to `true`;
 - `:setup="function($crud, $parent) {}"` - if you want to make changes to the operation setup (eg. add/remove columns, configure functionality), you can use this parameter; the closure passed here will be run _after_ the setup of that operation had already completed;
+- `:form-inside-card="true"` - render the form inside a Backpack card wrapper so it visually matches the default create/update screens; leave it `false` to output only the raw form markup.

 **Advanced example:**